scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 The dichotomy between the textual and graphical modes of interaction also extends to scientific data analysis tools.
-Traditionally, commands for data analysis are typed into a terminal window with an interactive shell and the graphical output is displayed in a separate window.
-Some commercial sofware, such as Mathematica and Maple, provide a more integrated notebook interface that blends text and graphics, thus combining aspects of the CLI with the GUI.
+Traditionally, commands for data analysis were typed into a terminal window with an interactive shell and the graphical output was displayed in a separate window.
+Some commercial sofware, such as Mathematica and Maple, provided a more integrated notebook interface that blended text and graphics, thus combining aspects of the CLI with the GUI.
 One of the exciting recent developments in scientific Python has been the development of alternative, open source, notebook interfaces for